byui-cse/cse450-course/source/module-04/intro.md

 <div class="dialogue">
 	<img src="{{URLROOT}}/shared/img/zhao.jpg">
 	<h5>Zhao, CEO of WelcomeBike</h5>
-	<blockquote><p>Our new DC branch is taking off.
+	<blockquote><p>Our new DC branch is taking off again after COVID-19.
 I'm excited to see how machine learning can help us to avoid the mistakes of our competitors and prove to our investors that we have a winning business model.</p></blockquote>
 </div>

 <div class="dialogue">